-(https://ctep.cancer.gov/protocolDevelopment/electronic_applications/ctc.htm#ctc_50).
+(https://ctep.cancer.gov/protocolDevelopment/electronic applications/ctc.htm#ctc 50).

-In order to achieve the optimal therapeutic benefit from beta-blockade the dose should be nurses or practitioners without direct involvement of BOPPP investigators.
+In order to achieve the optimal therapeutic benefit from beta-blockade the dose should be escalated after 7 days.
+We are aiming for at least a 25% reduction in baseline HR and ideally a HR between 50 and 55 bpm.
+12.5 mg will be the maximum and target dose used in this trial.
+Dose modifications with these haemodynamic parameters will be performed by research nurses or practitioners without direct involvement of BOPPP investigators.
 The criteria for dose modification is listed in Appendix 2.